Alternative Models of Compensation on Alberta’s Crown Grazing Lease Lands

 Alicia Entem, MSc was working as a Research Associate at the University of Alberta when drafting this paper and is currently a Fellow at the Smithsonian Tropical Research Institute.

 Eran Kaplinsky, LL.B., LL.M., SJD, is an Associate Professor of Law at the University of Alberta, where he specializes in property and planning law.
 He is also the co-author of the ALI publication, A Guide to Property Rights in Alberta.

 W.L.
-(Vic) Adamowicz, PhD, is the Research Director of the Alberta Land Institute and a Professor in Resource Economics and Environmental Sociology at the University of Alberta.
+(Vic) Adamowicz, PhD, former Research Director of the Alberta Land Institute and a Professor in Resource Economics and Environmental Sociology at the University of Alberta.